A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Implemetation of Isotropic Ising Model by Square-Lattice CA

 Two dimensional CA is described by finite states of cells ($s$), neighborhood cells ($n$) and its distance among neighbourhood ($r$), boundary conditions and transition functions or rules ($f$).
-In our 2D CA model, $s = \{s_{ij},\, s_{ij}\in-1/+1\}$, number of neighbours $n = 9$ (the central cell and its eight neigbours), $r = 1$ and we consider all five bcs.
-We can construct $2^{2^9}$ total number of updating rules.
-All these rules can be derived from nine basic rules $Rule_1$, $Rule_2$, $Rule_4$, $Rule_8$, $Rule_{16}$, $Rule_{32}$, $Rule_{64}$, $Rule_{128}$ and $Rule_{256}$ \cite{Mohammed:2014} as shown in the following table.
+In our 2D CA model, $s = \{s_{i,j},\, s_{i,j}\in-1/+1\}$, number of neighbours $n = 4$ (four nearest neighbours), $r = 1$ and we consider all five bcs.

 Neighbourhoods of extreme cells are taken care of by bc.
 In fixed bc, the extreme cells are connected to $-1$ or $+1$ state.
 If it is connected to $+1$ state, it is called fixed $+1$ bc (f1bc) and if it is connected to $-1$ state, then it is called fixed -1 bc (f-1bc).
 If the extreme cells are adjacent to each other then it is called periodic bc (pbc).
-In adiabatic bc (abc), the extreme cells replicate its state and in reflexive bc (rbc), mirror states replace the extreme cells.
+In adiabatic bc (abc), the extreme cells replicate their state and in reflexive bc (rbc), mirror position states replace the extreme cells.

-Below we show how a composite rule like $Rule_{170}$ can be calculated by using the basic rules (\emph{Example 1}) and in next example, we show how $Rule_2$ is applied to a matrix of dimension $3\times3$ with rbc \emph{Example 2} \cite{Mohammed:2014}.

-\begin{example} $Rule_{170}$ can be uniquely expressed in terms of the basic rule matrices as follows: \end{example}